Who Called Me From This Phone? How To Find Out Who Called You

 The Takeaway

-Frequently receiving calls from unknown or random phone numbers is one of the annoying downsides of owning a smartphone.
-In general, avoid answering these calls, as they are usually spam.
-There are plenty of ways for you to find out who is calling after you have their number, and it’s just not worth the risk to pick up.
+There are plenty of ways to find out who is calling after you have their number, and it’s just not worth the risk of picking up.
 Sosin notes that even someone who is tech-savvy and equipped with plenty of common sense can fall victim to a scam call — protect yourself by any means necessary.

 The best way to avoid dealing with these disruptions and minimize your scam risk is to use a spam-blocking app like Burner.
 You won’t have to worry about constantly receiving unknown calls or potentially getting scammed by blocking all unknown numbers.